Lamis-Mohamed/Polyfit/README.md

 # Polyfit

-Equation Finder for bulk data set
+**Equation Finder for bulk data set (Bulk generator)**

+This Code genertes one Excel file containing "the Curve fitting equation parameters" for an input dataset (x,y) for any number of dataset files in CSV format.

+for each dataset file , a corresponding sheet in the excel file will be generated containing it's Curve fitting equation parameters.

 **Requirements:**